Fixpoint Node Selection Query Languages for Trees: Acceptance and Non-Emptiness for 2WATAs

 We saw earlier that nonemptiness of NTAs can be checked in linear time.
 From Proposition~\ref{tree2} we now get:

 \begin{theorem} Given a 2WATA $\At$ with $n$ states and an input alphabet with $m$~elements, deciding nonemptiness of $\At$ can be done in time exponential in $n$ and linear in $m$. \end{theorem}

-The key feature of the state space of $\At_n$ is the fact that states are pairs consisting of subsets of $S\times\{0,1\}\times S$ and $S \times [-1..k] \times S$.
-Thus, a set of states of $\At_n$ can be described by a Boolean function on the domain $S^4\times\{0,1\}\times[-1..k]$.
+The key feature of the state space of $\At_n$ is the fact that states are triples consisting of subsets of $S$, $S\times\{0,1\}\times S$, and $S \times [-1..k] \times S$.
+Thus, a set of states of $\At_n$ can be described by a Boolean function on the domain $S^5 \times [-1..k]$.
 Similarly, the transition function of $\At_n$ can also be described as a Boolean function.
 Such functions can be represented by binary decision diagrams (BDDs)~\cite{Brya86}, enabling a symbolic implementation of the fixpoint algorithm discussed above.

-We note that the framework of \cite{Vard98} also converts a two-way alternating tree automaton (on infinite trees) to a nondeterministic tree automaton (on infinite trees).
-The state space of the latter, however, is considerably more complex than the one obtained here.
-In fact, the infinite-tree automata-theoretic approach so far has resisted attempts at practically efficient implementation \cite{ScTW05,TaHB95}, due to the use of Safra's determinization construction \cite{Safr88} and parity games \cite{Jurd00}.
+We note that the framework of~\cite{Vard98} also converts a two-way alternating tree automaton (on infinite trees) to a nondeterministic tree automaton (on infinite trees).
+The state space of the latter, however, is considerably more complex than the one obtained her.In fact, the infinite-tree automata-theoretic approach has so far have resisted attempts at practically efficient implementation~\cite{ScTW05,TaHB95}, due to the use of Safra's determinization construction~\cite{Safr88} and parity games~\cite{Jurd00}.
 This makes it very difficult in practice to apply the symbolic approach in the infinite-tree setting.

+As shown in~\cite{Marx04b}, reasoning over \RXPath formulas can be reduced to checking satisfiability in \emph{Propositional Dynamic Logics (PDLs)}.
+Specifically, one can resort to \emph{Repeat-Converse-Deterministic PDL (repeat-CDPDL)}, a variant of PDL that allows for expressing the finiteness of trees and for which satisfiability is \EXPTIME-complete~\cite{Vard98}.
+This upper bound, however, is established using sophisticated infinite-tree automata-theoretic techniques, which, we just point out have resisted practically efficient implementations.
+The main advantage of our approach here is that we use only automata on finite trees, which require a much ``lighter'' automata-theoretic machinery.
+Indeed, symbolic-reasoning-techniques, including BDDs and Boolean saisfiability solving have been used successfully for XML reasoning \cite{GeLa10}.
+We leave further exploration of this aspect to future work.